-Chronic renal failure is a deficiency in kidney function for more than 3 months.
+Chronic kidney disease (CKD) is a decrease in kidney function for more than 3 months.
 Kidneys clean waste from the blood.
 The waste then passes out of the body in urine.
 If they do not work well it can cause a number of symptoms.

-Factors that may increase your chance of chronic renal failure include:
+Factors that may increase your chance of CKD include:

-Chronic renal failure may cause:
+CKD may cause:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

-Chronic renal failure cannot be cured.
-It is possible to slow the progression of kidney damage.
+Chronic renal disease cannot be cured.
+It is possible to slow further damage.

 Treatment may include: